siyasatweb/bpedweb.github.io/README.md

-# # BPEd 3201 Project
+# BPEd 3201 Project: Understanding Drugs of Abuse

-This is a simple educational website created as a project for the BPEd 3201 course.
-It aims to inform users about the effects and risks of commonly abused substances using informative sections and interactive quizzes.
+This project is a simple, educational website designed for the BPEd 3201 course.
+It aims to raise awareness about the effects and risks of commonly abused substances.
+The site features informative content, embedded educational videos, and interactive quizzes for self-assessment.

 ## Features

+- **Responsive Layout**: Works on both desktop and mobile.
+- **Topics Covered**:
+  - Alcohol
+  - Cocaine
-- Descriptions of substances like Alcohol, Cocaine, and Nicotine
+  - Nicotine
-- Embedded educational videos
+- **Embedded Videos**: Supports educational YouTube video content.
-- Simple interactive quizzes for each topic
-- Responsive and clean layout
+- **Interactive Quizzes**: Users can test their knowledge on each topic.

+## Technologies Used

+- HTML5
+- CSS3
+- JavaScript

-## How to Use
+## How to View the Site

-1. Download or clone the repository.
-2. Make sure the file `index.html` is in the root directory.
-3. Open `index.html` in any web browser to view the site.
-4. To publish as a website:
-   - Push this repo to GitHub.
-   - Go to the repository settings.
-   - Enable GitHub Pages from the **main branch**.
-   - Visit
+If hosted on GitHub Pages: